schmelczer/great-ai/docs/how-to-guides/use-service.md

 # Add you application code to the image
 COPY . .

-# The default ENTRYPOINT is great-ai, specify it's argument using CMD
+# The default ENTRYPOINT is great-ai, specify its argument using CMD
 CMD ["deploy.ipynb"]

 ```